Threshold Test Charging: What Reps Need to Know

 Issue 2: Delayed Reviews

-- Apply full code test (sufficient evidence), OR
+- Apply the Full Code Test (sufficient evidence), OR

 - Discontinue (insufficient evidence)